 Another dessert I often decorate in Irish flag colors is my Irish fruit flan.
 However, this recipe is far less complicated.

-And so today I present to you my Irish flag dessert, a perfect sweet ending for any occasion, especially an Irish celebration.
+And so today I present to you my Irish flag dessert, a perfect sweet ending for any occasion, especially an Irish celebration or for Saint Patrick's Day.

 Crumbled meringues or mini pavlovas, whipped cream, together with orange and green fruits are all you need for this Irish styled dessert.